Astrophysicist / Writer

 I am a Royal Society University Research Fellow and Reader in Astrophysics based in the Centre for Astrophysics Research (CAR) at the University of Hertfordshire.
 I studied Physics at Imperial College London as an undergraduate, and then did my Ph.D. at Durham University under the expert tutelage of Ian Smail.
 After completing my thesis, I was a post-doc at Durham and Banting Fellow at McGill University before coming to CAR in 2013.

-My research generally focuses on the formation and evolution of galaxies and observational cosmology, but I also investigate novel uses of machine learning in astrophysics and explore the application of these techniques in other fields, including medicine and agriculture.
+My research generally focuses on the formation and evolution of galaxies and observational cosmology, but I also investigate novel uses of machine learning in astrophysics and explore the application of these techniques in other fields, including medicine, agriculture, gaming.
 I like to dabble.

 For a complete record of my research, you can find an up-to-date listing of publications and pre-prints at the NASA Astrophysics Data System.
 You can also read about some of my research in the press: